Gerald S. Clay

 Honolulu Magazine’s – Best Lawyers

-Author of Before You Sue (an introduction to mediation book)
+Author of Before You Sue (an introduction to mediation)

 Author of The Complete Guide to Creative Mediation (as published in the AAA Handbook on Mediation)